Academic Standing, Class Levels, Re-Admission

 Grade changes entered for courses in the previous term affect Academic Standing for the previous term; but, no student will be Academically Suspended at mid-semester due to a grade change.

 All students are assigned a class year level when admitted, or readmitted.
-Updating of class year will occur as Norwich credits are earned and transfer credits posted.
+Updating of the class year will occur as Norwich credits are earned and transfer credits posted.
 Classification is based on the chart below.

 |Class Year||First Semester Earned Credits||Second Semester Earned Credits|